docsteveharris/docsteveharris.github.io/_posts/2014-11-24-contingency-tables-in-r.md

 All in all a nice syntax.

-My choices in R seem to be:
+Assuming in R, my data is called `wdt`, then my choices seem to be:

 ## Use `table` in base R

     table(dead7, icu_accept)